Sleepypiggi/Actuarial-Exams/docs/2. Actuarial Mathematics/ASA-ALTAM/Profit Testing.md

 \end{aligned}
 $$

-> The expected profit is also known as the **Emerging Profit** from each year.

-Note that there are two special cases:
+There are two special cases for the reserves:

 * **Beginning** of policy - Starting reserve is 0
 * **End** of policy - Ending reserve is 0